 1. Your boss takes credit for your work.

 Nothing tastes quite as bitter as the experience of having a work win and then watching your boss take all the glory.
 There are a few options here: Send an email to the entire company saying, “They were my ideas.
 MY IDEAS!!!” — or simply have an open, honest conversation with your boss.
-Start by mentioning how it makes you feel to be pushed aside like that, and that a little nod in your direction recognizing your contributions would be a good incentive to keep performing at your kickass level.
+Start by mentioning how it makes you feel to be pushed aside like that, and that a little nod in your direction recognizing your contributions would be a good incentive to keep performing at your superhero level.

 2. You don’t get paid enough.